VS-DavidSouth/RS_Python_Scripts_GitHub/SOP.md

 	  * `sys`
 	  * `numpy` (refereed to as `np`)
 3. Parameters
-	* Most of the parameters are important to look at, but several are entirely optional and there only to make things easier.
+	* Some parameters are optional and may or may not need to be specified.
 They are as follows:
 	  * `runScriptAsTool`
 	  * `saveIntermediates`
 	  * `trackWhichCountiesAreCompleted`
 	  * `regional_35_counties`
+	  * `ssBins_matrix`
+	  * `skip_list`
 	  * The whole `if runScriptAsTool == True:` section.
 Ignore this if you aren't using the script as a custom arcGIS tool.
-	  * `LAR_thresholds`, this is really just putting 4 parameters into a single list which is easier to input into the LAR function.
+	  * `LAR_thresholds`, This doesn't need to be messed with because it is really just putting 4 parameters into a single list which is easier to input into the LAR function.
 Note that the individual `L_max_threshold` and similar parameters still need to be checked.
 4. Define Dictionaries
 	* This section describes the naming structure used throughout the project for all the files and GDBs.
 	  * `prefix_dict` is a dictionary that includes the prefixes and descriptions for all files associated with this section of the project.